Vice President of Operations and Business Development

 She is the recipient of the 2019 Presidential Early Career Award for Scientists and Engineers (PECASE) award and the 2017 Director of National Intelligence (DNI) Science & Technology Fellowship.
 Prior to joining NGA, Alexis served as a scientist at NASA’s Space Telescope Science Institute, supporting operations for the Hubble Space Telescope and the Kepler Space Telescope.
 Alexis obtained two BS degrees in Physics and Astronomy from University of Maryland College Park, a MS degree in Electrical Engineering from Johns Hopkins University, and a PhD in Aerospace Engineering from University of Maryland College Park.

-Amazon Web Services - AWSBuffy Wajvoda, Senior Solutions Architect, Amazon Web Services - AWS
+Amazon Web Services - AWSBuffy Wajvoda, Global Leader for Aerospace Solutions Architecture, Amazon Web Services - AWS

 Buffy Wajvoda is the AWS Global Leader for Aerospace & Satellite Solutions Architecture.
 She was a founding leader of the Aerospace & Satellite Group at AWS during its inception in 2020 after serving at the AWS Ground Station Solutions Architecture leader.
 Before AWS, Buffy started and led the Solutions Engineering & Architecture team at Capital One and was the lead architect during Capital One’s transition to AWS.